SODALITE-EU/refactoring-option-discoverer/README.md

 ## refactoring-option-discoverer

+This module implements the discovery of new nodes and resources by using semantic matchmaking.

+## Prerequisites
 This module depends on the SODALITE sub-project “semantic-reasoner”.
 Thus, first built it

 The information about building semantic reasoner can be found at